antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - `type: 'drag-node'`;
 - `delegateStyle`: The drawing properties when the nodes are dragged.  `{ strokeOpacity: 0.6, fillOpacity: 0.6 }` by default;
 - `updateEdge`: Whether to update all connected edges when dragging nodes. `true` by default.
-- *Supported from V3.1.2* `enableDelegate`: Whether activate `delegate` when dragging nodes, which means whether to use a virtual rect moved with the dragging mouse instead of the node.
+- `enableDelegate`: Whether activate `delegate` when dragging nodes, which means whether to use a virtual rect moved with the dragging mouse instead of the node.
 The effect is shown in the figures below. `false` by default.

 **Default Configuration**
 ```javascript